jayrajradadiya789984/DAB_103_Project_2022/README.md

 **# DAB_103_Project_2022 :**
 This Repository contains the Files regarding our College Project DAB103 Analytic tools & Decision making.
-Our Project is regardingthe data analysis of the Election poll Dataset
+Our Project is regarding the data analysis of the Election poll Dataset

 **College Name**: St. Clair College